---

 In [Tiger Console](https://console.cloud.tigerdata.com/dashboard/services) open an [SQL editor](/docs/build/data-management/run-queries-from-tiger-console/index.md).
 You can also connect to your service using [psql](/docs/integrate/query-administration/psql/#connect-to-your-service/index.md).

-2. **Enable columnstore on a hypertable**
+2. **Enable the columnstore and add a policy**

-[Use `CREATE TABLE` for a hypertable](/docs/reference/timescaledb/hypertables/create_table/index.md)
+Use [`CREATE TABLE`](/docs/reference/timescaledb/hypertables/create_table/index.md) to create a hypertable with hypercore enabled by default:

 ```